doubleirish/OSCON_2015/README.md

     *   ### Creating a community around cybersecurity best practices - Alan Robertson (Assimilation Systems Limited)

         The cybersecurity community has difficulty working together around breaches, out of legal and public relations concerns, but can share best practices.
 The open source Assimilation Project compares system configurations against best practices in near-real-time.
 This talk outlines our efforts to include more security experts in our community, and translate the results into open source code.

+        > Conor – first half discusses the Assimilation product which seems to be an agent based product for network discovery and compliance . second half discusses how to submit to a community based security best practices site [video](https://www.youtube.com/watch?v=SsiKLqxz3Yo) , [assimilation project](http://linux-ha.org/source-doc/assimilation/html/index.html) ,

     *   00:42:19 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)